Since 2012, the Macaulay Development Trust has provided funding to the James Hutton Institute for:

 Values and criteria for funding

-The Trustees aim to make a difference by contributing to both scientific and societal impact by supporting excellent research into sustainable use of land and natural resources, for the benefit of people, their communities and the environment which aligns with the vision and legacy of TB Macaulay.
+The Trustees aim to make a difference by contributing to both scientific and societal impact by supporting excellent research into the sustainable use of land and natural resources, for the benefit of people, their communities and the environment which aligns with the vision and legacy of TB Macaulay.
 The Trust is likely to give priority to

 - issues which relate to Scotland